 You need video content.

-Well, according to video agency Wyzowl, 81 percent of people have been convinced to buy a product or service by watching a brand’s video.
+Well, according to the 2021 video marketing statistics, 8 out of 10 people have been convinced to buy a product or service by watching a brand’s video.

 But consistently sharing high-quality video content is tough.

 Doing so requires one of two things: A hefty marketing budget or years of dedication to the craft of video making.
 But what if you don’t have a suitcase of money or crazy video skills?

 In this article, you’ll learn about ten free stock video libraries where you can find great footage to use in your social media posts, on your website, and in your ad campaigns.

 Discover awesome products to sell in your store with Handshake, your one-stop wholesale shop.